 Radio Type Approval, Homologation, Certification Services - Global Market Access Solutions

 We can offer you reliably all services concerning Type Approval in Malaysia (Kuala Lumpur).
-Our distinguished contact with the authority in Malaysia (Kuala Lumpur), our good relationship to Malaysian Communications and Multimedia Commission, SIRIM QAS International Sdn Bhd, SIRIM QAS, as well as the qualification in the homologation of consumer and automotive RF-products and Short Range Devices (SRD) in ISM-Frequency band will create your market access in Malaysia trouble-free and cost-effective.
+Our distinguished contact with the authority in Malaysia (Kuala Lumpur), our good relationship to SIRIM QAS International Sdn.
+Bhd. as well as the qualification in the homologation of consumer and automotive RF-products and Short Range Devices (SRD) in ISM-Frequency band will create your market access in Malaysia trouble-free and cost-effective.

 We will assist you to put your product successfully on the market by offering the following services:

 Identify applicable requirements for your specific product or technology feature to comply with current regulations in safety, EMC, wireless, etc.

 Provide pre-compliance testing during the design and development phase to determine compliance

 Assist in completion of applications and other required forms

 Test in our accredited labs or your qualified facilities to issue CB Test Report and Certificate with applicable national differences and other test reports for wireless, etc.